ss7m/bread/GUIDE.md

 ## Control Flow

-`bread` is noticeably missing several common control flow operators for imperative languages, namely `break`, `continue`, and `return`.
+`bread` is quite noticeably missing several common control flow operators for imperative languages, namely `break`, `continue`, and `return`.
 If I'm being honest, part of the reason I didn't implement them is that they'd be kind of annoying to implement (compiling control flow operations down to bytecode is surprisingly tedious).